ManuelEnzo/SqlDTOGenerator/README.md

 ### Usage

-1. Execute the application to generate DTO classes from the database schema.bashCopia codicedotnet run
+1. Execute the application to generate DTO classes from the database schema.
+    ```bash
+    dotnet run
+    ```

-2. After execution, the generated DTO files will be located in the directory specified by OutputDirectory.
+3. After execution, the generated DTO files will be located in the directory specified by OutputDirectory.
 Each table in the database will have a corresponding .cs file representing its schema.

 ### Code Overview